Ivan Strinić: FC Dnipro Dnipropetrovsk

 On 27 January 2011, Strinić signed with Dnipro Dnipropetrovsk for reported fee of 4 million euro.
 Strinić made his debut for Dnipro in a league match against Tavriya Simferopol in a 2–2 draw with the left back scoring a stunning goal.
 He made five other appearances that season in a slow start to his Dnipro career.

 The 2011–12 season was far better for Strinić as he made 27 appearances in all competitions and played all three games in Croatia's Euro 2012 campaign.

 The 2012–13 season was similarly successful for Strinić as he maintained his starting places with both the national side and his club side, amassing 35 appearances for Dnipro in all competitions.

 In December 2014, Strinić announced that he would not be renewing his contract with the club with his contract expiring at the end of that month.

 Napoli

 The player subsequently signed with S.S.C.
-Napoli, after 112 games over four years with the Ukrainian club.
+Napoli, after 112 games over four years with the Italian club.